CatZzzzz22/AnimeRating/README.md

 ### Currently supported Features
 - Sort animes by rating or aired date
-- To do:
 - Filter animes by name, genres or type
 - Create accounts and log in
+- To do:
   - Create watchlists
+  - Search anime by name

 ## C2 - SQL Code
 All SQL code for this project can be found in ```sql```